AdobeDocs/experience-manager-brand-portal.en/help/using/brand-portal-release-notes.md

 This release includes the following bug fixes:

 * The long labels or tags do not display appropriately for search filters.
-* Unable to display long rendition names on the Download dialog.
+* Unable to display long rendition names in the Download dialog box.
 * Unable to preview video assets in Card view.

 ### May 2023 release {#may-2023}